Grrompf/audioMan/README.md

 It will not remove or alter existing files.
 Processed files are copied to an output directory (default: ~/audioMan).
 Temporary files are removed instantly.

+Make audioMan accessible by moving the phar to your user bin: **download/audioMan.phar /usr/local/bin/audioMan**

 * audioMan

 Options